ThePraeceps/ThePraeceps.github.io/_posts/2019-03-14-tryhackme---hackback-2019.md

 # Task 7: Protecting Data In Transit [Web Exploitation] [Easy]

-Given that the name of this machine is "heartbleed" and there are a multiple heartbleed references in the webpage, what we need to do here is pretty obvious.
+Given that the name of this machine is "Heartbleed" and there are multiple heartbleed references in the webpage, what we need to do here is pretty obvious.
 I used metasploit and it's "auxiliary/scanner/ssl/openssl_heartbleed" module.

 We need to set the "RHOSTS" variable to the machine's ip and "verbose" to true to read the memory contents.